CSCI444-F24/hw1-imdb/README.md

  - `sentiment`: 1 for positive and 0 for negative.

 ### Output format
-A complete submission for this assignment will include a `test_labels.csv` that is filled in with both columns.
-The `sentiment` column should only contain the integers 0 and 1.
+A complete submission for this assignment will include a file called `test_predictions.csv` that is formatted like `*_labels.csv`.
+The `sentiment` column should only contain the integers 0 for negative and 1 for positive.